lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/6_Use_Pipelines_API.md

 ### Other Things to Know
- - Google Pipelines API was called Google Genomics API and still uses that name in some of the documentation
+ - Google Life Sciences API is still called Google Pipelines/Genomics API in some of the documentation
  - There are two major versions of the this API - v1 and v2
  - The pipeline can run with unaligned BAM files stored in Cloud Storage
     - If your files are in an aligned BAM or FASTQ format, then you must convert them to BAM
-    - You can convert your input files locally, or you can use the Pipelines API to convert them in the cloud
+    - You can convert your input files locally, or you can use the Life Sciences API to convert them in the cloud
- - There are a number of bioinformatics libraries (cromwell, Nextflow....) that are designed to work WITH Pipelines API
+ - There are a number of bioinformatics libraries (cromwell, Nextflow....) that are designed to work WITH Life Sciences API

 ### How to learn more
+ - 📘 Google Cloud Life Sciences API reference architecture, see this [link](https://cloud.google.com/solutions/genomic-data-processing-reference-architecture)
- - 📘 Google Cloud Genomics scenarios, see this [link](https://cloud.google.com/genomics/docs/tutorials/)
+ - 📘 Google Cloud Life Sciences scenarios, see this [link](https://cloud.google.com/genomics/docs/tutorials/)
- - :octocat: 4 GCP Pipelines API examples in Jupyter notebooks - [link](https://github.com/googlegenomics/datalab-examples/tree/master/datalab/genomics)
+ - :octocat: 4 GCP Life Sciences API examples in Jupyter notebooks - [link](https://github.com/googlegenomics/datalab-examples/tree/master/datalab/genomics)
- - :octocat: See example Pipelines API usage with genomics tools - [link](https://github.com/googlegenomics/pipelines-api-examples)
+ - :octocat: See example Life Sciences API usage with genomics tools - [link](https://github.com/googlegenomics/pipelines-api-examples)
  - 📘 End-to-end pipeline patterns and documentation, see the Google Genomics Cookbook -- http://googlegenomics.readthedocs.io/en/latest/
  - Google Cloud Life Sciences includes a number of Google Cloud services, such as Compute Engine, Dataflow, BigQuery and more.
 A reference architecture is shown below.
 See the [Google Life Sciences](https://cloud.google.com/life-sciences/) documentation for more information.